-A provision of the Housing Assistance Act of 2008, the bill designed primarily to provide relief to some homeowners facing foreclosure, could cost the owners of a vacation or other type of 2nd property -- when they sell.
+A provision of the Housing Assistance Act of 2008, the bill designed primarily to provide relief to some homeowners facing foreclosure, could cost the owners of a vacation or other type of second property -- when they sell.

-Now, however, even if you convert a 2nd piece of real estate to your primary home, you'll owe tax on part of the sale money based on how long the house was used as a 2nd, rather than your main, residence.
+Now, however, even if you convert a second piece of real estate to your primary home, you'll owe tax on part of the sale money based on how long the house was used as a second, rather than your main, residence.

 Special rules for married couples

 While spouses get double the exclusion of single home sellers, couples also have some additional considerations when it comes to determining whether their sale is tax-free.